How Trump Officials Cut The 2020 Census Short Amid The Pandemic

 July 29: Census Bureau Deputy Director Ron Jarmin informs Fontenot that Ross has directed the bureau to come up with a plan by Aug.
 3 to "accelerate" census operations in order to meet the Dec.
 31 reporting deadline, according to Fontenot's sworn statement for a lawsuit.

 July 30: NPR confirms the bureau is cutting door-knocking efforts short to end a month early on Sept.
 30. On the same day, Fontenot instructs the bureau's senior career managers working on the census to start to formalize a plan to meet the Dec.
 31 deadline.
-Fontenot and Ali Ahmad, a Trump appointee who is the associate director of communications, direct the extended census schedule to be removed from the bureau's website, according to Fontenot's statement.
+Fontenot and Ali Ahmad, a Trump appointee who is the agency's associate director of communications, direct the extended census schedule to be removed from the bureau's website, according to Fontenot's statement.

 July 31: References to "October 31," the extended end date for counting, no longer appear on the bureau's webpage about the census schedule.

 Aug.
-3: Census Bureau announces all counting efforts are ending a month early on Sept.
+3: The Census Bureau announces all counting efforts are ending a month early on Sept.
 30, and the time for processing the count's results will also be cut short.
 An internal bureau analysis dated for this day warns "serious errors discovered in the data may not be fixed — due to lack of time to research and understand the root cause."